We agree that the best commute is no commute, even if it's not every day.

 - Connectivity: How will you be connected to the office while teleworking?
 Will you share files between your home computer and your office?
 Do you have access to your company’s LAN (local area network) at home?
 If not, can you get it?
 Will you transfer files via email or on disk?

 - Work Description: Tell your boss what kinds of work you expect to be able to do while teleworking at home.
 Will you save your writing projects for telework days?
 Do you have projects that require concentration for long periods?
 How will you keep yourself busy and productive while you are teleworking?
-Results-oriented work is the clearest way to establish accountability and to make your results measurable.

 - Dependent Care: If you have children or seniors you care for, most telework experts advise against using telework as a substitute for any type of dependent care.
 Let your employer know what care arrangements you will have on your teleworking days.